 Animal rights activism carries intense emotional costs and hazards.
 This is especially the case for activists who constantly encounter disturbing images and information.
 I have therefore written a free short eBook titled, Self-Care for Activists, which is available on Kindle, iBooks, Nook, and Google Play.
 I hope you’ll check it out.
 Hillary Rettig’s The Lifelong Activist is another book that offers advice on how to avoid the emotional pitfalls that accompany long-term animal advocacy.

 The cruelty that animals suffer can make you crazy if you think about it too much.
 So, then, the solution is to not think about it too much.
 The best piece of advice I’ve heard on the topic comes from veteran activist Joe Espinosa.
 Joe has handed out more than half a million vegan advocacy booklets at universities across the Midwestern United States.
 His advice is: “Do more, care less.”
 This brings us back to Henry Spira’s maxim of trying to find a way to add a zero or two to the number of animals you protect.
+You need not throw your own happiness down the toilet in order to keep millions of animals from suffering.

 Factory farming is an enormous and imposing castle built on the shakiest of foundations.
 It is going to collapse in the foreseeable future, and you have a key contribution to make.
-So start small, but think big.
+So start small, think big, and figure out how to add some zeroes to the number of animals you protect.